Revised guidelines will eliminate political interference in disbursement of disability fund—PWDs | Ghana News Agency

 He said it would also ensure that all PWDs benefited from the fund and not just a selected few who were politically connected.

-Mr Kodom was speaking at a sensitisation programme on the Revised Guidelines for Management and Disbursements of the District Assembly Common Fund (DACF) for Persons with Disabilities 2022, in Accra.
+Mr Kodom spoke at a sensitisation programme on the Revised Guidelines for Management and Disbursements of the District Assembly Common Fund (DACF) for Persons with Disabilities 2022, in Accra.

 Mr Kodom said sometimes the disbursement of funds was delayed because Municipal Chief Executives together with fund managers used part of the monies to finance District projects.

-“The disbursement issues can also be attributed to Government’s delay in the release of funds.
+“The disbursement issues can also be attributed to the Government’s delay in releasing funds.
 Sometimes, these delays can last for up to two years,” he added.

 He said the new document allowed for the addition of two fund managers (a male and female PWD) to the already existing four fund managers, bringing the number to six.